ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP DNAT44 proto][nat-proto]
 - [VPP DNAT44 model][nat-model]

-The NAT proto for DNAT44 consists of two parts: static mappings and identity mappings.
+The DNAT44 NAT proto defines static mappings and identity mappings.

 Static mapping maps a single external interface, IP address, and port number to one or more local IP address and port numbers.
 When packets originating from an external network arrive on the external interface, DNAT44 can load balance packets across two or more local IP address and port number entries by invoking the [VPP NAT load balancer][vpp-nat-lb].